MATHS: GCSE FOUNDATION (AQA 8300)

 GCSE Maths courses will be delivered either on site or online.
 For online classes, you must have easy access to a computer with the internet.
 Classes will be held either once a week (3 hours) or twice a week (2.5 hours each).

-This course consists of a 3 week IT Fundamentals course at the start to maximise participation in learning using digital tools, followed by a 10 week Pre-GCSE Foundation course and finally the main GCSE Foundation course lasting 18 weeks.
+This course consists of a 3 week IT Fundamentals course at the start to maximise participation in learning using digital tools, followed by GCSE Foundation course lasting around 30 weeks.

 Support if you are registered unemployed, looking for a job or a better job - Route to Work